Financial assistance programs Oklahoma.

 Government Grants and Employment Assistance

 Partner with a case manager from a community action agency.
 These non-profits can provide job search assistance, housing counseling and applications for government grants to pay rent, food, and other expenses.
-More details.
+More details on Oklahoma community action agencies.

-Food Assistance from Distribution Centers and Food Banks
+Food Assistance from Distribution Centers and Free Food Banks

 Utility Bill Programs

-Families and individuals have many different programs and resources that can help them pay their monthly utility and energy bills.
+Families and individuals have many different financial assistance programs and resources that can help them pay their monthly utility or energy bills.
 Weatherization and conservation measures are offered too.
 Find how to get help and details on Oklahoma energy bill assistance programs.

 Alfalfa County (Cherokee)